cabbachew/typeahead_search_demo/README.md

 ### The Setup

-After generating a Message scaffold, running `bin/rails db:migrate` and declaring `root 'searches#index'` in `routes.rb` enables us to start up the `rails server` and see the application in action.
+After generating a Message scaffold, running `bin/rails db:migrate` and declaring `root 'searches#home'` in `routes.rb` enables us to start up the `rails server` and see the application in action.
+Remember to add a `home` action to the `SearchesController` as well as the corresponding view.

 ### The `Message.containing` Scope